Doug-AWS/aws-cdk-intro-workshop/workshop/content/50-table-viewer/400-expose-table.md

 +++
-title = "Exposing our hit counter table" weight = 400
+title = "Exposing your hit counter table" weight = 400
 +++

-## Add a table property to our hit counter
+## Add a table property to your hit counter

 Edit `hitcounter.ts` and modify it as such `table` is exposed as a public property.